Senators meet Biden on infrastructure, raising hope for deal - WTMJ

 The major hurdle for a bipartisan agreement has been financing.
 Biden demanded no new taxes on anyone making less than $400,000, while Republican lawmakers were unwilling to raise taxes beyond such steps as indexing the gasoline tax to inflation.
 But senators departed for the White House Thursday with a sense of confidence that funding issues had been addressed.

-“We’re still refining the details, but from my perspective, it is paid for,” said Maine Sen. Susan Collins, a Republican.
+“We’re still refining the details, but from my perspective, it is paid for,” said Maine Sen. Susan Collins, a Republican and one of 10 lawmakers who met with Biden for roughly 30 minutes.

 Republican Bill Cassidy of Louisiana said he was confident the agreement had Biden’s backing.